Code-Institute-Submissions/portfolio-6/readme.md

 ### Media

 Many of the images from this site have been sourced from Unsplash.
-I created a [collection](https://unsplash.com/collections) which I called using their API during testing.
+I created a [collection](https://unsplash.com/collections) which I then integrated with this project using their API whilst the project was under development.
 This worked particularly well as it's quick and lightweight.
 An example of how it was used can be seen below.

 ```css
 section.intro {